sergiocarracedo/blog/source/_posts/instagram-rbg.md

 date: 2020-01-01
 cover: /images/instagram/ig-cover.jpg
 ---
-This is first 2020 post and first in English.
+This is my first 2020 post and the first one in English.
 I joined a team whose main language is English and i need to improve it :sad:

 I will start writing about non-technical topics, in this case about my 3 public Instagram accounts.

 ### Red

 About 3 years ago, in 2016, I decided to create an Instagram account only for red things pictures because I thought in the global visual effect in the account profile page.
-This the effect I talking about:
+This is the effect I am talking about:

 {% img "photoswipe mb-0" /images/instagram/sergiocarracedo-red.png %}
 &nbsp;